PrasadReddySuda/chef-web-docs/chef_master/source/knife_ssh.rst

 ``-t SECONDS``, ``--ssh-timeout SECONDS``
    The amount of time (in seconds) to wait for an SSH connection time out.

-   New in Chef client 12.9.
+   New in Chef Client 12.9.

 ``--tmux-split``
    Split the Tmux window.
 Default value: ``false``.